Tottel/RayJam_2024-OCT/README.md

 ### Description

-$(Your Project Description)
+Keep running, no matter what.
+Get to the end.
+You are you, but he is also you.
+I can't promise that it will make sense.
+But I can promise you that you'll make it through, if you cooperate with yourself!

 ### Features

- - X challenging hand-crafted levels for you to traverse
+ - X challenging hand-crafted levels for you to traverse.
- - Run, jump and shoot your way across - with both characters!
+ - Run, jump and shoot your way across - with both characters at the same time!

 ### Controls